Adventures Through Washington’s Woodinville Wine Country

 But it’s closer than you think.

 Only a half hour outside of Seattle proper, it’s surprising just how much it feels like a destination, too.
-In fact, the Washington wine industry has grown exponentially within the confines of the Woodinville city limits, inviting visitors to taste wines created both locally and from regions around Eastern Washington.
+The Washington wine industry has grown exponentially within the confines of the Woodinville city limits, inviting visitors to taste wines created both locally and from regions around Eastern Washington.
 With an ever-expanding list of over 120 wineries, distilleries, and breweries debuting their latest productions, the Seattle suburb has blossomed into a bustling stop for drink lovers, each tasting room cozied up to another, from the Redwood Golf Center to the Woodinville Sports Field.

 Woodinville is transformative.
 Urban yet sophisticated.
 Unpretentious and chill.
 We’re going beyond creating wine experiences: we are transforming a guest’s relationship with wine.
 Our goal is for visitors to walk away feeling more informed about wine after hanging out with us.